Pompeo tells Germany: Use Huawei and lose access to our data

 IRAN AGREEMENT

-Under a 2015 nuclear agreement with major powers, which Washington withdrew from last year, Tehran accepted curbs on its uranium enrichment programme in exchange for the removal of most international sanctions.
+Under a 2015 nuclear agreement with major powers, which Washington withdrew from last year, Tehran accepted curbs on its uranium enrichment program in exchange for the removal of most international sanctions.